Some Ivy League schools are hiding acceptance rates as students await their fates

 But a number of Ivy Leagues—three, to be exact—won’t be revealing their acceptance rates, a classic barometer for how “tough” it is to be admitted.
 Princeton University, the University of Pennsylvania, and Cornell University will withhold that specific figure, thus joining schools like Stanford, which stopped offering it in 2018, claiming that it wanted to downplay the prestige of those single-digit percentages.

 They will still share data, such as how many people applied, and the expected size of the first-year class.
 But it’s not just a simple math problem to calculate acceptance rates from there, as not every acceptee enrolls.
-(If matriculation rates are given, then a couple equations might get you the answer.)
+(If matriculation rates are given—then a couple equations could get you the answer.)

 Yet for Princeton and Co., that’s hardly the point.

 Recent years have cast a critical eye upon how college admissions are decided, and the cultural zeitgeist is turning anti-establishment.
-Against that backdrop, the mysterious and unpredictable rules by which gates of elite institutions swing shut seem, perhaps, emblematic.
-A publicized 1% acceptance rate—which is certainly possible, as rates are a function of how many people apply each year—could become not just a rallying cry for admissions reform, but also a dispiriting specter for talented individuals from all walks of life and corners of the earth.
+Against that backdrop, the mysterious, unpredictable rules by which the iron gates of elite institutions swing shut seem emblematic.
+A publicized 1% acceptance rate—certainly possible, as rates are functions of how many people apply each year—could become not just a rallying cry for admissions reform, but also a dispiriting specter for talented individuals from all walks of life and corners of earth.

 “We know this information raises the anxiety level of prospective students and their families and, unfortunately, may discourage some prospective students from applying,” Princeton wrote on its website.
 And according to the Wall Street Journal, admission officers agree that low acceptance rates can fan flames of panic among high school seniors and their parents, or perpetuate the myth that getting into good colleges is impossible.